 The strategy of buying only when the target stock or mutual fund drops or takes a dip in value can provide better returns than a dollar cost averaging strategy.

 Implementation of a buy the dip strategy does require the investor to follow his target stocks and/or funds in order to make investments when the valuations have dropped, and it requires the investor to have a reasonable expectation for the magnitude of the drop desired in order to make the investment.

 Having an expectation of a 20% drop in valuation in order to make an investment will likely result in very little investment.
 So, how much variability is there in stock prices?

 It has been written and said many times over that neither markets nor stocks go straight up nor straight down.
 Take a look at the price charts of common stocks and you will find that the volatility varies significantly between different stocks.

-I chose the S&P 500 index data for the last 31 years to determine the volatility and the average drop for any one month over those 31 years.
+I chose the S&P 500 index data for the last 31 years (through mid-2016 when this research was originally created) to determine the volatility and the average drop for any one month over those 31 years.

 It is important to note that the market is more often up than it is down.
 We generally like it that way because most of us are long investors and up markets afford us the ability to grow our investments.

 So, what do I mean by “average drop” for any one month?
-Over the last 31 years (372 months), the market has gone up in 232 of those months and gone down in 140 of those months or about 38% of the time.
+Over the last 31 years (372 months), the market has gone up in 232 of those months and gone down in 140 of those months, or down about 38% of the time.